assume-breach/Home-Grown-Red-Team/StageFright/ReadMe.md

 StageFright is a staged payload framework that allows the user to run customized staged payloads over various protocols.
 The framework is based on my blog article found here: https://medium.com/@assume-breach/home-grown-red-team-hosting-encrypted-stager-shellcode-1dc5e06eaeb3

-Right now, the only protocols in the framework are SMB and TCP.
-More will be available in the future; ie http/https.
+Right now, the only protocols in the framework are SMB, TCP and HTTP.
+I might do FTP, but that seems a little outdated.

 At this time, the tool will give you both DLLs and EXEs.